Reviews You Can Rely On

 Strange fit

-The REI Co-op Stormhenge Down Hybrid Parka is a lightweight, reasonably warm, weather-resistant winter jacket.
-It offers features and protection — on par with more expensive models — at a more appealing price point.
+The REI Stormhenge Down Hybrid Parka is a lightweight, reasonably warm, weather-resistant winter jacket.
+It offers features and protection on par with more expensive models at a more appealing price point.
 Its hybrid insulation is more than just a casual blend of down and synthetic.
 Instead, designers devised a mapping system to strategically place both types of insulation throughout the jacket.
-For example, the Stormhenge's cuffs and lower sleeves are more likely to get wet, so they contain synthetic insulation because it can retain heat even when saturated — down can't.
-Staying true to REI form, every inch of the Stormhenge is engineered with purpose.
-Sleeves are sealed off by elastic wrist gaiters; the hood cinches down to create a near-perfect line of vision; seamless shoulders provide a smooth ride for backpack straps; hand-warmer pockets sit low so they can still be accessible while wearing a hip belt or harness; and a nylon waterproof shell sheds water like a duck.
+For example, the Stormhenge's cuffs and lower sleeves are more likely to get wet, so they contain synthetic insulation because it retains loft (and therefore retains heat) even when saturated.
+In addition, its sleeves are sealed off by elastic wrist gaiters, and the hood cinches down to create a protective cocoon while maintaining a near-perfect line of vision.
+Seamless shoulders provide a smooth ride for backpack straps, while hand-warmer pockets sit low enough that they are still accessible when wearing a hip belt or harness.
+And to top it all off, the nylon waterproof shell sheds water like a duck.

 Your winter jacket should keep you warm and dry during your daily activities, like spraying road salt off your car.
 The REI Stormhenge is a versatile jacket, great for winter hiking or basic errands.